work with object's attached files

 A file can be locked during the fileget so that no

-one else can update the copy saved in Oberon while you are working
+one else can update the copy saved in OBEROn while you are working

 on it.
 When you complete the work on this file, you must put the

-file back into Oberon in order to update the system with the new
+file back into OBEROn in order to update the system with the new

 version.